 - a) IKF 304 Regional Specialisation (15 ECTS)

 - b) IKF 305 Regional Specialisation (5 ECTS) +

 - IKF 307* Gender, Cultural Diversity and Social Justice (10 ECTS)

 - e) Studies abroad may be included upon special application (15 ECTS)***

 *This is a joint course with students from UCU with digital transfer between campuses, .

 ** This is a joint course with the master programme of Development Studies at UCU.
 The internship can take place with our partner organization in East-Africa or in other NGOs upon approval in pair with a master-student from UCU.

-***= Students may also choose to study abroad, at one of our partner institutions.
+*** Students may also choose to study abroad, at one of our partner institutions.
 Check with NLA´s office for international relations.
-Courses have to approved in advance as a specialization within the field of this master.
+Courses have to be approved in advance as a specialization within the field of the master.